MJKWoolnough/jslib/README.md

 | remove | Used to remove the Router from the DOM and disable its routing.
 It can be added to the DOM later to reactivate it. |
 | [setTransition](#router_router_settransition) | Used to set a transition function. |

-In addition to being able to be used from javascript, the Router can be added directly with HTML using the `x-router` tag.
+In addition to being able to be used from JavaScript, the Router can be added directly with HTML using the `x-router` tag.
 When used in this way, routes can be added by adding children to the Router with the `route-match` attribute set to the matching route, as per the [add](#router_router_add) method.

 The `x-router` can take a `router-transition` attribute, the name of which can be set to a name/function combo that is registered with the [registerTransition](#router_registertransition) function to allow an animated transition between routes.